Adarsh Kumar – Senior Rural Development Specialist-Agriculture Global Practice The World Bank

 Rohit Poddar – Managing Director, Poddar Developers Ltd.

 Rohit works in the realm of real estate, sustainable textiles, organic farming and ITES.
 The Poddar Group of companies include Poddar Developers Ltd., Wearology Ltd., Eco-Shield LLC., Organically Grown LLC and Idhasoft Ltd. Rohit and his colleagues have, over the last four years, been responsible for transforming the family business from a commodities player into a virtual manufacturing, services and knowledge driven business, with an emphasis on environmentally sustainable practices.
 Rohit is currently managing two businesses namely Poddar Developers which handles real estate and infrastructure and Wearology Brands Ltd which deals with integrating organic farming into lifestyle and medical brands.
 Rohit is 39 years old and holds a B.Sc (Hons) in Engineering and Management from Kings College, UK.
-He is a Fellow of the Second Wave of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+He is a Fellow of Class 2 of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Affordable housing townships for Lower Income Groups